Award winning tactile book

 Braille, tactile illustrations and a 3D object

 ‘Dag Spin’ tells the story of a spider, journeying past various objects until it finally settles to build its web.
 The story unfolds on spreads: the lefthand pages carrying the story in braille and print and the righthand pages enriching the story with tactile illustrations.
 Above and below each illustration a word and a simple sentence in braille have been added for children who are not yet able to read the whole story.
 Thick strips have been placed above the braille to encourage correct use of the fingers.
 The strips also help to protect the braille on the lefthand pages from being rubbed by the illustrations.
 Each book comes with a model spider which the child can use to act out the story.
 Not only do children have a lot of fun doing this but it also helps them understand (abstract) concepts.
-It is a positive and inclusive reading experience, ultimately stimulating braille and literacy skills.
+It is a positive and inclusive reading experience which stimulates literacy skills for children learning braille and also their sighted classmates.

 Making abstract concepts tangible